-- 1 tablespoon plus 1 teaspoon baking powder
+- 1 tablespoon baking powder

-- 1 teaspoon ground cinnamon
+- ¾ teaspoon ground cinnamon

-- 1/4 teaspoon ground ginger
+- ¼ teaspoon ground ginger

-- 1/4 teaspoon freshly grated nutmeg
+- ¼ teaspoon freshly grated nutmeg

-- 1/4 teaspoon fine sea salt
+- ¼ teaspoon fine sea salt

-- 4 large eggs at room temperature, beaten
+- 3 large eggs at room temperature, beaten

-- 1 (15-ounce) can solid-pack pumpkin
+- 1 ½ cups pumpkin puree

-- 1 cup seedless golden or dark raisins
+- ¾ cup seedless golden or dark raisins

-- 1/4 cup hulled unsalted sunflower seeds
+- ¼ cup hulled unsalted sunflower seeds

 - Beat the butter in the bowl of a heavy-duty stand mixer fitted with the paddle attachment on high speed until creamy, about 1 minute.
 Gradually beat in the sugar and continue beating, scraping the sides of the bowl often with a silicone spatula, until the mixture is very light in color and texture, about 5 minutes.